Modeling of radiative emission from shallow color centers in single crystalline diamond: Calculation of the radiative lifetime for an NV close to an interface

 where $k^{(1)}$ and $k^{(2)}$ are respectively wave vectors in medium 1 and 2; $\nu={k_z^{(1)}}/{k^{(1)}}$ is defined as the normalized z-component of the wave vector in medium 1. $r_{1,2}^{(s)}$ and $r_{1,2}^{(p)}$ are reflection coefficients for s and p polarized light (see Supplementary Section 3):

-where $\epsilon_{1,2}$ are the dielectric constants in medium 1 and 2 and $n={n_2}/{n_1}$.
+where $\epsilon_{1}$ and $\epsilon_{2}$ are the dielectric constants in medium 1 and 2 and $n={n_2}/{n_1}$.
 To acquire the lifetime shown in Equation~\ref{lifetime}, the radiative power ratio was calculated by numerically solving the integrals of Equations \ref{perp power ratio} and \ref{para power ratio}.
 We note that the terms involving integration over the imaginary plane (Re$\int_{i\infty}^0$) are zero except when $n>1$ ($e.g.$ diamond is in contact with a higher index material), due to the presence of evanescent waves at the interface \cite{lukosz1977fluorescence}.
+Please note that Equations \mbox{\ref{perp power ratio}} and \mbox{\ref{para power ratio}} are only valid in case of non-absorbing media where \mbox{$n_1$} and \mbox{$n_2$} are real.

 The depth-dependent lifetimes are shown in Figure \ref{electric-dipoles}b and exhibit monotonic increase (up to $>16$-fold at the interface) for the perpendicular electric dipole at $z_{0}<200$ nm, while the radiative lifetime of the parallel electric dipole modulates slightly (with $<15\%$ variation) with depth.
-These results are consistent with previous studies of classical dipoles near interfaces \cite{drexhage1970influence,cui2015reduced} and have their physical origins in the constructive and destructive interference between the dipole emissions and the reflected waves from the interface.
+These results are consistent with previous studies of classical dipoles near interfaces \cite{drexhage1970influence, cui2015reduced} and have their physical origins in the constructive and destructive interference between the dipole emissions and the reflected waves from the interface.
 In addition, we calculated the changes in lifetime of the electric dipole close to an interface with $n>1$ and observed a decrease in lifetime as expected (see Supplementary Section 5).

 To account for the strong presence of the phonon sideband in the NV emission described in Section \ref{photo-physics}, the spectrally averaged powers (represented by $\langle[L(z_0)/L_{\infty}]_{e \perp}\rangle$ and $\langle[L(z_0)/L_{\infty}]_{e \parallel}\rangle$ for electric dipoles perpendicular and parallel to the interface) are calculated as follows: